China to order cybersecurity reviews for some firms seeking overseas listings | Technology

 China to order cybersecurity reviews for some firms seeking overseas listings

-The Cyberspace Administration of China (CAC) also said such firms should apply for cybersecurity reviews before submitting listing applications to foreign securities regulators, according to statements published on its WeChat account.
-Companies will not be allowed to list abroad if the review finds that national security could be impacted, it said in a statement on its official WeChat account.
+China on Tuesday said it would put in force new rules that will strengthen oversight over how its platform companies make plans to list abroad or use algorithms, in moves set to further tighten Beijing's grip over its sprawling technology sector.
+The Cyberspace Administration of China (CAC) said it would from Feb.
+15 implement new rules that require platform companies with data for more than 1 million users to undergo a security review before listing their shares overseas.

+From March 1, it will also implement rules governing the use of algorithm recommendation technology, it said in a separate statement.
+Both sets of rules were proposed last year and are expected to potentially impact a large swathe of companies, such as TikTok owner ByteDance, e-commerce giant Alibaba Group, and many smaller players.

-It was the latest move in a series of recent regulatory changes ordered by the Chinese government to tighten the rules governing offshore listings.
-Hong Kong stocks weakened on the CAC news.
-The Hang Seng Index fell 0.36% in early trade on Tuesday and the city's tech index lost 1.32%.
+The CAC move comes amid a slew of regulatory changes in China over the past year that has dampened the appetite of firms to list overseas but bankers hope the new rules will provide more certainty in 2022.
+In Hong Kong, the Hang Seng Index fell 0.36% on Tuesday and the city's tech index lost 1.44%.

 China's cyberspace regulators are imposing tighter restrictions on data collection and data storage.
 Authorities are also more broadly pushing for companies to list domestically.
 Two other new sets of rules, the Data Security Law and the Personal Information Protection Law, which cover data storage and data privacy respectively, went into effect last year.